-Result: A review of the actuarial report indicates that an actuary meeting the qualifications set forth above estimated the Pool's liability for both property and liability claims at both the expected and the 70% confidence level.
+Result: A review of the actuarial report indicates that an actuary meeting the qualifications set forth above estimated the Pool's liability for both property and liability claims at the required confidence levels.
 Southwest Washington Risk Management Insurance Cooperative is in compliance with this requirement.